Mammography & Breast Imaging

 Experts from the Society of Breast Imaging, the American College of Radiology and OU Health’s Breast Health Network agree — women 40 and older should get yearly screening mammograms.
 You benefit from annual exams that provide early detection of breast cancer or other breast health issues.

-Complete Breast Health Imaging Services Close to Home
+Complete Breast Health Imaging Services

 Get compassionate care and access to the latest advanced mammography and breast imaging services at any OU Health Breast Health Network location in Oklahoma City and Edmond.
 You can make appointments at any location – close to your home or work, even on Saturdays – for fast access to a full range of imaging diagnostic tools, including 3D mammography, offered at specific network sites.
+Learn what to expect at your mammogram and breast imaging appointments.

 Take advantage of various breast imaging services at OU Health, such as: